akka/akka/akka-docs/rst/java/stream/stream-composition.rst

 .. note::
   The nested structure in the above example is not necessary for combining the materialized values, it just demonstrates how the two features work together.
-See :ref:`flow-combine-mat-java` for further examples of combining materialized values without nesting and hierarchy involved.
+See :ref:`operator-fusion-java` for further examples of combining materialized values without nesting and hierarchy involved.

 Attributes